AnhtuanUit/task-platform/README.md

 ## Additional Information

+This is a list of specific elements of our capstone project, and it will be timestamped in the recorded YouTube video

 ### 1. User Authentication:

 -   **Register:** Visit the website, click "Register," and sign up with a username and email.